Program for Aboriginal and Torres Strait Islanders Program for Aboriginal and Torres Strait Islanders

 Learn more about National Reconciliation Week and NAIDOC Week

-Learn how you can celebrate the National Reconciliation Week and NAIDOC Week and read about The Salvation Army's stories and connections with Aboriginal and Torres Strait Islander peoples by visiting our pages below.
+Visit our National Reconciliation Week and NAIDOC Week pages via the links below to learn more about how you can celebrate these events, as well as The Salvation Army's stories and connections with Aboriginal and Torres Strait Islander peoples.

 National Reconciliation Week NAIDOC Week